Building Maintenance18 min read

 Sign 1: Cracks Wider Than 1/16 Inch

 Not all concrete cracks are structural concerns.
-Hairline cracks (less than 1/16 inch wide) are common and usually result from normal shrinkage during curing.
-However, cracks wider than 1/16 inch — approximately the thickness of a credit card — may indicate structural distress.
+Hairline cracks (less than 1/16 inch or 1.5 mm wide) are common and usually result from normal shrinkage during curing — the American Concrete Institute (ACI 224R) considers these cosmetic and non-structural.
+However, cracks wider than 1/16 inch — approximately the thickness of a credit card — may indicate structural distress that demands professional evaluation.

 What to look for: